teagom/teagom.github.io/_posts/2024-07-11-openssh-server-custom-settings.md

 sshd -t -f /etc/ssh/sshd_config.port5000
 ```

-Run a new server using new sshd_config, do not forget to open firewall port.
+Run a new server using new sshd_config, do not forget to open port at firewall.
 ```
 -4d: Ipv4 + debug
 -f : config file